Classification of nuts step 2

 image-20240528-133058.png

-In the “Model” drop-down menu you can see that this is the SIMCA model.
-So in the “Alias” field, write “SIMCA” and press enter on your keyboard.
+In the Model drop-down select the SIMCA model.
+In the Alias field, write “SIMCA” and press enter on your keyboard.

 image-20240528-133157.png

 In Breeze, you can add many different types of descriptors to your workflow.
-Click on the sample model in the Analyse Tree and then press the plus sign.
+Click on the sample model in the Analyse Tree and then select the plus sign.

 image-20240528-133227.png